Jacksonville Landing shooting kills at least 4, sources say; gunfire heard at gaming tournament

 At least four people were dead and 11 others were being treated after a "mass shooting" on Sunday in downtown Jacksonville, Fla., during a gaming event at a popular shopping center filled with bars and restaurants, law enforcement sources told Fox News on Sunday.

-The gunfire was heard around 1 p.m ET at a video gaming event held at Jacksonville Landing, Madden NFL Championship Series.
+The gunfire was heard around 1 p.m ET at a video gaming event held at The Jacksonville Landing, Madden NFL Championship Series.
 The shooting, according to the Jacksonville Sheriff's Office, happened "inside one of the restaurants in the Landing."

 Investigators said that "no outstanding suspects" remains, and noted a suspect, only identified as a white male, was found dead at the scene.
 It was not immediately clear whether that suspect was among the four reported killed.